Ryneex/Realtime-Cursor-Event-Handler/README.md

 ## Demo

-In this demo i will solve the problem i mentioned above by using a little bit of javascript
+In this demo solved the problem i mentioned above by using a little bit of javascript

 ```js
 import cursor from "./cursorEvent.js";